-The TCA, as required by the California Environmental Quality Act (CEQA), is in the process of studying a number of toll road alternatives.
+The TCA is still trying to build a toll road and, as required by the California Environmental Quality Act (CEQA), is in the process of studying a number of toll road alternatives.
 These alternatives must go through an open, public and transparent CEQA review process.
 Members of the public can participate in this process and address any concerns raised by these alternatives.
 The City of San Clemente is a founding member of the TCA and a voting member of TCA’s board of directors.
 The City of San Clemente has a direct role in this decision-making process.

-Why isn’t the Surfrider Foundation opposing the TCA’s efforts now?
+Why isn’t the Surfrider Foundation opposing the TCA’s current efforts?

-What is the Surfrider Foundation’s position on a route through San Clemente?
+What is the Surfrider Foundation’s current position on a route through San Clemente?

 Why isn’t the Save San Onofre Coalition getting involved in this issue?

-The mission of the Save San Onofre Coalition is to protect San Onofre State Beach.
-Some people believe the Coalition was formed to fight against toll roads in general.
-But our purpose has always been to fight for the Park.
-We set out to protect the Park for San Clemente residents and the more than 2.5 million people that come from all around the world to use it.
-We achieved that with the Settlement Agreement and we will continue to ensure that the TCA fully abides by that agreement.
+The mission of the Save San Onofre Coalition was to protect San Onofre State Beach for the more than 2.5 million people that come from all around the world to use it.
+Not to fight all toll roads.
+We accomplished this mission with the historic settlement agreement.

 There are rumors that Surfrider is getting $28 million from the lawsuit settlement.

-This rumor is 100% false.
-Surfrider does not receive $28 million.
-As part of the Settlement Agreement, the TCA set aside $28 million as a habitat conservation fund.
-The TCA administers this fund and the money can only be used to acquire and restore conservation lands, primarily in the San Mateo Creek and adjacent watershed – which is what we fought so diligently to protect for the past 15 years.
-During two years of negotiations, we passionately advocated funds go directly toward conservation efforts.
-We are pleased this unprecedented conservation fund will further protect the special resources our Coalition has fought so hard to protect.
+False - Surfrider does not receive $28 million.
+As part of the Settlement Agreement, the TCA will set aside $28 million as a habitat conservation fund if a toll road is constructed.
+The TCA administers this fund and the money can only be used to acquire and restore conservation lands, primarily in the San Mateo Creek and adjacent watershed.

 What about the so-called “La Pata/Cristianitos” route?

-TCA cannot build or fund the La Pata/Cristianitos route because that route would run through the Avoidance Area including San Onofre State Beach.
-Furthermore, it would pose some of the same irreconcilable conflicts with the California Coastal Act as the “Green Alignment.”
+TCA cannot build or fund the La Pata/Cristianitos route because that route would run through the Avoidance Area including San Onofre State Beach and violate the Settlement Agreement.
 The Coalition will continue to oppose any and all proposed routes through San Onofre State Beach, including the La Pata/Cristianitos route.